Get Clarity on Your Privacy

 Your information, your choices

 Download your session transcripts in text format anytime.
-Keep your own records of your therapy journey for personal reflection or continuity of care.
+Keep your own records of your therapy journey for personal reflection and tracking over time.

 If you decide to leave Feelpath, we delete your data from active systems and let encrypted backups expire automatically.
 Certain non-content items (for example, billing receipts and security logs) may be retained briefly as required by law or policy, then deleted or de-identified on schedule.